-With over forty years of court rulings and legislative acts which have affected the Investment Tax Credit, cost segregation has become a niche incentive within real estate that causes a lot of questions and perplexity.
-In order to understand cost segregation studies and implement them, an examination of IRS laws and techniques must be studied and enforced to produce the most incentivized studies.
+After more than 40 years of court rulings and legislative acts affecting the Investment Tax Credit, cost segregation has become a complex niche incentive within real estate.
+To fully understand and implement cost segregation studies, it is useful to examine IRS laws and techniques to produce the most incentivized studies.
 Depending on the property type in question, the different types of assets at hand must be classified into the proper category to compute the depreciation and cost.

 The Internal Revenue Code allows several different methods to calculate depreciation and provide tax incentives the applicable: